 Current topics in law and society studies.

-This course builds on the existing literature and feminist and post-structural theories of gender in Muslim-majority societies.
-We will not re-visit the introductory material, and familiarity with it is expected.
-Thus, there is pre-requisite for this course.
-Students should have taken LSJ 421/ANTH 498 or have equivalent preparation.
+While there is no pre-requisite, this course builds on critical human rights scholarship.
+We will not re-visit the introductory material, so familiarity with it is expected.
+Thus, it is preferred that students have taken LSJ 321/ANTH 323, LSJ 426, LSJ 497/ANTH 498, or have equivalent preparation.

 Student learning goals

 Seminar: student-led discussion with instructor offering background and synthesis.